Alice0Rose/RoseUtilitiesASE/README.md

 Itemized dinos created with a Pacification Injector.

-Cannot be converted back to real dinos and only used for crafting Rose's Utilities structures.
+Cannot be converted back to real dinos and only used for crafting Rose Utilities structures.

 Types:
 - Achatina